cparmet/pandas-checks/README.md

     )
 ```

-But what if you want to make the pipeline more robust?
-Or see what's happening to the data as it flows down?
+But what if you want to make the chain more robust?
+Or see what's happening to the data as it flows down the pipeline?
 Or understand why your new `iris` CSV suddenly makes the cleaned data look weird?

 You can add some `.check` steps.